Hi! I'm Philip Newton.

 Language (dictionaries, grammars, etc.); Science fiction and fantasy; Computers (programming, etc.)

-I seem to be developing an allergy to many nuts (and my wife is strongly allergic to peanuts), so please don't send anything with peanuts, hazelnuts, walnuts, coconut, or pecans.
+I seem to be developing an allergy to many nuts, so please don't send anything with peanuts, hazelnuts, walnuts, coconut, or pecans.
 Preferably no almonds, either.
 "May contain traces of" is fine, however.

 I'm allergic to pet hair/dander, so if you have a dog or cat, I'd appreciate it if you try to keep them away from swaps for me.
 Thanks!

 I don't drink coffee or tea so if you sent that, it would be wasted on me.

 Please no loose, tiny items (say, smaller than a fingernail) that can fall out of the envelope and get everywhere, such as loose glitter or tiny punchies such as hearts or stars.
 If the swap calls for them or you do want to add them, please put them in a separate bag or envelope.
 Thank you!

 Blank postcards: I prefer non-region-specific ones.

 Zazzle etc. cards are OK.